Ultimate Atlanta Real Estate Investing Guide for 2026

 Economy

 The average income per person in Atlanta is , compared to the state median of .
-Per capita income in the country is currently at .
+The populace of the country in its entirety has a per person income of .

-The residents in Atlanta earn an average salary of in a state where the average salary is , with wages averaging at the national level.
+The residents in Atlanta take home an average salary of in a state where the average salary is , with wages averaging across the United States.

-The economic portrait of Atlanta integrates an overall poverty rate of .
-The total poverty rate for the state is , and the national number stands at .
+The economic picture in Atlanta includes an overall poverty rate of .
+The overall poverty rate all over the state is , and the United States' number stands at .

 Economy Quick Stats